Omid Nouripour

-Omid Nouripour (/de/; امید نوریپور /fa/; born 18 June 1975) is a German-Iranian politician who is serving as Vice President of the Bundestag since 2025.
+Omid Nouripour (/de/; امید نوریپور /fa/; born 18 June 1975) is a German-Iranian politician who has been serving as Vice President of the Bundestag since 2025.
 A member of Alliance '90/The Greens, he has been serving as a member of the Bundestag since 2006, representing the state of Hesse.
 From 2022 to 2024, he also served as co-leader of Alliance 90/The Greens, alongside Ricarda Lang.

 Earlier in his career, Nouripour was his parliamentary group's spokesman on foreign affairs, and is a member of the Committee on Foreign Affairs and the Finance Committee.
 He is of Iranian background and moved to Germany as a child.

 Early life and education

 Nouripour was born in Tehran.
 In 1988, aged 13, Nouripour immigrated to Frankfurt, West Germany, with his family.
 He studied German, political science, law, sociology, philosophy and economics at the University of Mainz, but did not earn a degree.

 In 2002, Nouripour became a German citizen.
 Because Iran does not allow its citizens to relinquish their citizenship, that country considers him an Iranian citizen as well.